Instructors go in-depth to stress the importance of farm safety

 Two dozen volunteer instructors and eight FFA students walked the fifth-graders through the demonstrations.

-Each group had fifteen minutes to learn all they could from each demonstration, and some students said they learned quite a bit.
+Each group had 15 minutes to learn all they could from each demonstration, and some students said they learned quite a bit.

 “Yeah, so far.
 We’ve got a couple more stations though,” Lincoln Elementary student Alba Marigoni said during her group’s lunch.